aHuddini/LiteFinPad-Expense-Tracker/README.md

 - **Edit**: Right-click any expense → "Edit"
 - **Delete**: Right-click any expense → "Delete"
 - **Export**: Click "Export" → Choose Excel or PDF

+### Setting Your Monthly Budget
+1. On the Dashboard, find the "vs. Budget" section in the Spending Analysis area
+2. Click on the budget amount or status label (e.g., "Not set" or "(Click Here)")
+3. Enter your monthly spending threshold using the number pad or keyboard
+4. Click "Set" to save your budget
+5. The dashboard will immediately update to show:
+   - **Green amount**: How much you're under budget (e.g., "+$500.00")
+   - **Red amount**: How much you're over budget (e.g., "-$200.00")
+   - **Status**: "(Under)" or "(Over)" indicator
+6. Your budget persists across sessions and updates automatically as you add expenses

 ---